Oracle ORDER BY Clause

 Here is the result:

-For example, the following statement sorts the locations by state in ascending order and places NULL values first.
+The following statement sorts locations by state in ascending order and places NULL first:

 SELECT